zensi5/GitTutorialDemo/README.md

 # GitTutorialDemo
 dummy repo
 change 1
-new branch name is demo branch
+new branch name is maim branch